 Compliance:

-- Members undertake to fully comply with all applicable laws, rules and regulations including but not limited to all prevailing rules prescribed by the e-money regulations 2011 (EMRs) and payment services regulations 2017 (PSRs), or their own national equivalent, scheme rules, data protection rules and financial crime prevention legislation.
+1. Members undertake to fully comply with all applicable laws, rules and regulations including but not limited to all prevailing rules prescribed by the e-money regulations 2011 (EMRs) and payment services regulations 2017 (PSRs), or their own national equivalent, scheme rules, data protection rules, anti-money laundering rules and regulations, and financial crime prevention legislation.

-- Members undertake to fully comply with all supplementary instructions and directions issued by their regulator and their government departments.
+2. Members undertake to fully comply with all supplementary instructions and directions issued by regulatory and supervisory authorities as applicable.

 Competition Rules: